Sophie et Nicolas

 Booking and Practical Details

-Booking difficulty is low relative to starred Belgian peers, but Sophie et Nicolas is not a walk-in venue, especially on weekend evenings.
-Reserve at least one to two weeks ahead for Friday and Saturday.
-Mid-week tables are more available.
-The address is Rue de Fairon 79, 4180 Hamoir, allow time when travelling from Liège (roughly 30–40 minutes by road) or from further afield.
-No website or phone number is listed in available data; check current booking channels via Google or local reservation platforms.
-The €€€ price band means you should budget for a full evening with wine rather than a quick dinner.
+Booking is relatively easy compared with starred Belgian peers, but Sophie et Nicolas is not a walk-in venue, particularly on weekend evenings.
+Reserve one to two weeks ahead for Friday and Saturday; mid-week tables are more flexible.
+The address is Rue de Fairon 79, 4180 Hamoir.
+Allow roughly 30–40 minutes by road from Liège, more time when travelling from farther away.
+No website or phone number is listed; check current booking channels via Google or local reservation platforms.
+At €€€, budget for a full evening with wine rather than a quick dinner.

 How It Compares